Wrangler491/DSP3210MPEG/README.md

 With thanks to Michael Henke and the source code for mpeg.device for Delfina DSP and Stephane Tavenard for MPEGA, both of which provided inspiration for this software

-If you would like to support this development please consider using Ko-Fi and making a donation: https://ko-fi.com/wrangler96413
+If you would like to support this development please consider using Ko-Fi and making a donation via the link on the right